hebamuh68/57357-R-programming-for-Researchers/datasets for R/parkinson/README.md

+# **Context**

+Parkinson’s Disease (PD) is a degenerative neurological disorder marked by decreased dopamine levels in the brain.
+It manifests itself through a deterioration of movement, including the presence of tremors and stiffness.
+There is commonly a marked effect on speech, including dysarthria (difficulty articulating sounds), hypophonia (lowered volume), and monotone (reduced pitch range).
+Additionally, cognitive impairments and changes in mood can occur, and risk of dementia is increased.

+Traditional diagnosis of Parkinson’s Disease involves a clinician taking a neurological history of the patient and observing motor skills in various situations.
+Since there is no definitive laboratory test to diagnose PD, diagnosis is often difficult, particularly in the early stages when motor effects are not yet severe.
+Monitoring progression of the disease over time requires repeated clinic visits by the patient.
+An effective screening process, particularly one that doesn’t require a clinic visit, would be beneficial.
+Since PD patients exhibit characteristic vocal features, voice recordings are a useful and non-invasive tool for diagnosis.
+If machine learning algorithms could be applied to a voice recording dataset to accurately diagnosis PD, this would be an effective screening step prior to an appointment with a clinician.

+<br></br>
-# **Data**
+# **Dataset Composition**
 This dataset is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
 Each column in the table is a particular voice measure, and each row corresponds to one of 195 voice recordings from these individuals ("name" column).
 The main aim of the data is to discriminate healthy people from those with PD, according to the "status" column which is set to 0 for healthy and 1 for PD.

-<br></br>
-# **Dataset Composition**
-This dataset is used to study Parkinson’s disease and includes patient information and various acoustic and clinical features derived from their voice recordings.

 #### **1. Patient Information**
 - **Name (Patient ID)**: A unique identifier for each patient.
 For example: `phon_R01_S01_1`.